Constitutional courts and transnational solidarity conflicts

 • Teresa Violante

 Teresa Violante is a lawyer specialized in Constitutional Law.
-She is currently working as a research fellow in the Emmy-Noether research group “Transnational Solidarity Conflicts” on the role of constitutional courts in such conflicts.
-She has studied in Coimbra, Utrecht, Padova, London and Lisbon.
-She holds a European Master´s Degree in Human Rights and Democratization from the Università Degli Studi di Padova ...
+She is writing her PhD dissertation at Friedrich-Alexander-University Erlangen-Nürnberg and working as the Director of the Institute of the Global Rule of Law of the European Public Law.
+As a research fellow in the Emmy-Noether research group “Transnational Solidarity Conflicts” she examines the role of constitutional courts in such conflicts.
+She has studied in Coimbra, Utrecht, Padova, London and Lisbon...

 • Katharina König

-Katharina König is a student assistant at the Max Planck Institute for Comparative Public Law and International Law in Heidelberg.
-She is working in the research group on the role of constitutional courts in transnational solidarity conflicts in Europe, induced by the financial crisis of 2008.
-Since 2014 she is studying law at the University of Heidelberg and has completed a semester abroad at the KU Leuven in Belgium within the Erasmus programme ...
+Katharina König was a student assistant in the Emmy-Noether research group “Transnational Solidarity Conflicts”.
+She studied law at the University of Heidelberg since 2014 and completed a semester abroad at the KU Leuven in Belgium within the Erasmus programme ...

 Impressum | Datenschutzerklärung